 And here's why...

-When recruiting, many distributors put rose-coloured glasses on prospects' eyes -- they are painting a rosy picture in front of prospects.
-They never tell the truth the real truth about network marketing.
+When recruiting, many distributors put rose-colored glasses on prospects' eyes -- they are painting a rosy picture in front of prospects.
+They never tell the truth - the real truth - about network marketing.

-Unfortunatley, this practice is possibly responsible for one of the well-known facts about network marketing, that...
+Unfortunately, this practice is possibly responsible for one of the well-known facts about network marketing, which is...

 This can be understandable considering that we humans are inherently lazy.
 We always want the easy way out.
-It is hard for many individuals to refuse an offer which promises lots of money with little or no effort on their part.
+It's hard for many individuals to refuse an offer which promises lots of money with little or no effort on their part.

 Ann Sieg, who wrote what is quite possibly the most eye-opening book on network marketing ever written, "The 7 Great Lies of Network Marketing" said:

 "An appeal to laziness is a very strong appeal indeed.
 The promise of something for nothing is as old as time itself."

 The unfortunate thing is that these lies obscure the real truth about network marketing.
 As a result, many distributors are finding it hard to get by in network marketing.
 Many quit before their sixth month.
 Others, like me, stay longer.

 And by stroke of luck they eventually manage to put the puzzle together and start making some money.
 They finally discover the truth about network marketing, which can be summed up in just one short sentence: